xdelarosa/datasciencecoursera/README.md

 Intro
 =====

+This repository is an experiment.
-Initiation into the git world under Coursera's Data Science track.
+I am initiating in the git world thanks to Coursera's Data Science track.
+Yes, I love :coffee: too